Updated: Oct 13

-I wanted to talk about what I think you should be feeding your dog as for food.
 Much like humans, a dog's diet is crucial to their health and quality of life.
-Remember a puppy's diet will require different nutritional needs in comparison to an adult.
+Remember a puppy's diet will require different nutritional needs in comparison to an adult dog.

-1) The first ingredient(s) should be meat, our dogs are strictly carnivores so that should be the main source of their diet.
+The first ingredient(s) should be meat, our dogs are strictly carnivores so that should be the main source of their diet;

-2) I look at the rest of the ingredients.
+I look at the rest of the ingredients.
 I should be able to understand at least 3/4 of the list if not all.
-(Anything I'm not sure of I look it up or ask the store clerk).
+(Anything I'm not sure of I look it up or ask the store clerk);

 I base my dog's diet on a low Glycemic Index, meaning I look for Carbohydrates that are less likely to cause increase in blood sugar levels.
-A diet like this can prevent chronic related diseases like obesity, diabetes or cardiovascular disease. -Examples of these Carbohydrates: sweet potato, yam, apples, oranges, pea extract, dried out blueberries, spinach, dehydrated pomegranate, sun-dried alfalfa meal, chicory root extract, carrots, non-starchy veggies, etc.
+Examples of these Carbohydrates: sweet potato, yam, apples, oranges, pea extract, dried out blueberries, spinach, dehydrated pomegranate, sun-dried alfalfa meal, chicory root extract, carrots, non-starchy veggie (A diet like this can prevent chronic related diseases like obesity, diabetes or cardiovascular disease);

-4) I usually choose gluten free dog food because I have found that most, not all, dog foods that are not gluten free contain unnecessary grains followed by a list of ingredients I don't know.
-I consider these extra ingredients to be fillers in the dog food.
+I usually choose gluten free dog food because I have found that most, not all, dog foods that are not gluten free contain unnecessary grains followed by a list of ingredients I don't know.
+I consider these extra ingredients to be fillers in the dog food;

-Right now I have Rona on N&D (Natural and Delicious) dog food.
+Right now I have my dog Rona on N&D (Natural and Delicious) dog food.
 It's a balanced diet, 60% premium animal ingredients (all 50 of which I understand), 40% fruits/veggies/minerals, and 0% grain.